phishdetect/website/help/how-to-use/index.md

 By pressing the <span class="text-red font-bold">Directly</span> red button, you are directed straight to the original link.

 By pressing the <span class="text-green font-bold">Safely</span> green button, you are directed to the configured PhishDetect Node, which will then analyze the link and try to determine whether there is anything suspicious with it.

+PhishDetect Browser Extension will also display a warning inside the email if it detects any known malicious links or senders.

 ## Analysis results